Black Notebooks: Publication

-Controversy
+Reception

 The notebooks contain content criticized as antisemitic, which at the time of their release reignited the debate about Heidegger's Nazism and its relationship to his philosophical project.
 Critics of this claim have countered it by pointing to the sketchbook character of the Black Notebooks and the intention of the author for them to remain private and unpublished ruminations on the cultural and philosophical ideas received via time and place.
 Others, such as Jesús Adrián Escudero, have cited an antisemitism that does not qualify as racial, social, interpersonal or political, but rather exists only in a certain use of received concepts and German philosophical commentary up to his time.
-Adam Knowles counters this narratives and documents Heidegger's deep philosophical commitment to völkisch antisemitism in the Black Notebooks.
+Adam Knowles counters this narrative and documents Heidegger's deep philosophical commitment to völkisch antisemitism in the Black Notebooks.

 In the Notebook Anmerkungen II (1946), Heidegger remarks:

 "Prophecy" is the technique of defense against the skillful of history.
 It is an instrument of the will to power.
 That the great prophets are Jews is a fact, the secret of which has not yet been thought.
 (Note for donkey (Esel): the remark has nothing to do with "anti-Semitism".
 This is so foolish and so reprehensible, as the bloody and above all bloodless proceeding of the Christianity against "the heathens".
 The fact that the Christian also brands anti-Semitism as "unchristian belongs to the high education of the sophistication of its power technique)” GA 97:159.